iamglobal/GM-Counter/README.md

 # GM-Counter
-GM counter long term project for 2025 at SPS na Proseku
+GM-Counter is a long-term pre-graduation project for SPŠ na Proseku for the year 2025.
+This is my first project of my own.

 ## Sources:
 - [SBM-20 data](https://www.gstube.com/data/2398/)